CFBSD-Summer2020/HW02/HW02_A_Graph-Fails.md

 lines, why and fix it please?

 > you were getting 3 different lines because you specified to color by
-> drv globally, so geom\_smooth was being divides up/colored by drv.
-You
+> drv globally, so geom\_smooth was being colored by drv and therefore
-> can fix this by coloring by drv for geom\_point only.
+> divided innto 3 different lines.
+You can fix this by coloring by drv
+> for geom\_point only.

 ``` r
 mpg %>%